 - Acupuncture therapy

-- Dietary, nutritional and other detailed lifestyle advice
+- Dietary, nutritional and other detailed lifestyle advice based on functional medicine principles

 Remember it’s believed that about 25% of the risk of developing autoimmunity is due to genetic or inherited factors.
 That leaves 75% of the risk due to various environmental factors, such as nutrient-poor diets, chronic emotional stress, poor sleep, ongoing gut and other infections, as well as exposure to environmental toxins.